-Chemistry I is a college preparatory course designed for the student intending to enroll in a four-year or two-year university/college.
-The course follows a logical, sequential development of major chemistry principles.
-The text begins with the "mechanics" of chemistry, the mole concept, stoichiometry, reactions, and the structure of matter.
+This course follows a logical, sequential development of chemistry principles.
+The course begins with the "mechanics" of chemistry (structure & properties of matter), bonding, the mole concept, stoichiometry, reactions.
 The course includes a laboratory chemistry period, which provides students with a variety of laboratory work and analysis to introduce or reinforce their discovery of chemistry principles.
 The laboratory experience will also emphasize the use of laboratory techniques and technology to solve scientific problems.
+Chemistry I is designed to fulfill the science credit requirement during the academic year following Biology.
+This course will also focus on development of skills for students intending to enroll in a post-secondary programs/college.